Onder zes meter zand / Under Six Meters of Sand

 This seemingly inconspicuous act of destruction carries far-reaching implications.
 The documentary meticulously unravels the actions taken by the Port of Rotterdam and the City of Rotterdam, illuminating the consequences of their decisions.
 Through insightful interviews with Ed Buijsman, the author of "Een eerste klas landschap," and bird expert Gerard Ouweneel, the film offers a nuanced perspective on the environmental and societal impact.
 Originally broadcasted on RTV Rijnmond and showcased at TENT Rotterdam, the documentary serves as a thought-provoking exploration of the intersection between industrial progress and its lasting legacy.

-In collaboration with: Olivier Otten and Flip van Schil.
+In collaboration with: Ed Buijsman, M.I.A.R.D, Olivier Otten and Flip van Schil.